 - Numbered names, either in order of priority or so that you acquired your guitars

-If you’re wondering how people name their guitars, I’d suggest that you check out what the big names of the guitar world did.
+If you’re wondering how people name their guitars, I suggest you check out what the big names of the guitar world did.

 There’s a whole story behind this name.